Amman Quick Facts

 Fields of Study

-Arabic language, Jordanian culture and society, religion, gender, history, politics, development issues, environmental studies.
+Arabic language, Jordanian culture and society, religion, gender, history, politics, development issues, and environmental studies.

 School for International Training (SIT)